dtemir/OperatorAI/README.md

 ![OperatorAI](assets/OperatorAI-Header.png)

+# 🏆 Winner

+OperatorAI won third place in the [AssmeblyAI Winter Hackathon](https://hackathon.assemblyai.com/).
+Find our demo on [Devpost](https://devpost.com/software/draft-w86vkc).

-# OperatorAI
+# 🚨 OperatorAI

 Did you know many 911 call centers are understaffed?
 During the last hurricane in Florida, thousands of 911 callers were faced with no services.
 Also, the latest report showed 60 percent of callers in the US cannot be located by emergency dispatchers because of outdated technologies.

 OperatorAI is a revolutionary new AI system that helps triage 911 calls and connect callers with emergency services.
 With OperatorAI, you can trust that your call will be handled quickly and efficiently, even during times of high call volume or natural disasters.
 Thanks to its advanced technology, OperatorAI can also accurately locate callers, ensuring that help arrives as quickly as possible.
 So when you need help in an emergency, trust OperatorAI to help you get the assistance you need.

-# Technologies
+# 🤖 Technologies

-Here is a digram explainig how OperatorAI works!
+Here is a diagram explaining how OperatorAI works!
 Our solution relies on several APIs and WebSocket connections to provide **real-time** solutions for any emergency.

 ![Operator AI Diagram showing Twilio, AssemblyAI integration, etc.](/assets/OperatorAI-Diagram.svg)